guervild/uru/README.md

   uru generate [flags]

 Flags:
-      --clearheader                    Remove peheader of the payload if set (use with srdi) -c, --config string                  Config file that definied the modules to use --donut                          Process the given payload as an executable using go-donut --functionname string            Function name to call after DLL Main (use with srdi) -h, --help                           help for generate -o, --output string                  Output file name
+      --class string                   .Net Class to call (use with donut) --clearheader                    Remove peheader of the payload if set (use with srdi) -c, --config string                  Config file that definied the modules to use --donut                          Process the given payload as an executable using go-donut --functionname string            Methods to call if .Net payload (with donut) or Function name to call after DLL Main (with srdi)
+  -h, --help                           help for generate -o, --output string                  Output file name
       --parameters string              Parameters to pass to the payload (use with donut/srdi)